andrew-kwong/Goldtux/NFC Reader/README.md

 AWS_SECRET = ''   # AWS Secret Access Key
 ```

-Populate these before running.
-For better security, consider using environment variables or a `.env` file with `python-dotenv` (the import is already present but commented out).
+The credentials are popuulated in `python-dotenv` (the import is already present but commented out).

 ```bash
 # .env example